-The phenomenon that the solid solution of alloy elements in the matrix metal causes a certain degree of lattice distortion so as to improve the strength of the alloy.
+The phenomenon of solid solution of alloy elements in the matrix metal causing a certain degree of lattice distortion improves the strength of the alloy.

-When the concentration of solute atom is appropriate, the strength and hardness of the material can be improved, but its toughness and plasticity decrease.
+When the concentration of the solute atom is optimal, the material’s strength and hardness can be improved, but its toughness and plasticity decrease.

-The higher the atomic fraction of solute atoms, the greater the strengthening effect, especially when the atomic fraction is very low, the strengthening effect is more significant.
+The greater the concentration of solute atoms, the more pronounced the strengthening effect, particularly at low concentrations, where the effect is more significant.

-The greater the difference of the atomic size between the solute atom and the matrix metal, the greater the strengthening effect.
+The greater the difference in atomic size between the solute atom and the matrix metal, the stronger the strengthening effect.

-The interstitial solute atom has a greater solid solution strengthening effect than the replacement atom, and because the lattice distortion of the interstitial atom in the body-centered cubic crystal is asymmetric, its strengthening effect is greater than that of the face-centered cubic crystal, but the solid solubility of the interstitial atom is very limited, so the actual strengthening effect is also limited.
+Interstitial solute atoms have a stronger solid solution strengthening effect than replacement atoms.
+Additionally, the lattice distortion caused by interstitial atoms in body-centered cubic crystals is asymmetric, resulting in a stronger strengthening effect than that in face-centered cubic crystals.
+However, the solid solubility of interstitial atoms is very limited, so the actual strengthening effect is also limited.

-The greater the difference of the number of valence electrons between the solute atom and the matrix metal, the more obvious the solid solution strengthening effect is, that is, the yield strength of the solid solution increases with the increase of valence electron concentration.
+The greater the difference in the number of valence electrons between the solute atom and the matrix metal, the more pronounced the solid solution strengthening effect becomes.
+In other words, the yield strength of the solid solution increases as the concentration of valence electrons increases.

 The degree of solid solution strengthening mainly depends on the following factors:

-The larger the size difference is, the greater the interference of the original crystal structure is, and the more difficult the dislocation slip is.
+The larger the size difference, the more the original crystal structure is disturbed, and the more challenging it becomes for dislocations to slip.

-The more alloy elements are added, the greater the strengthening effect is.
+The greater the amount of alloy elements added, the stronger the strengthening effect.

 (3) The solid solution strengthening effect of interstitial solute atoms is greater than that of replacement atoms.

-(4) The greater the difference in the number of valence electrons between the solute atom and the matrix metal, the more obvious the solid solution strengthening effect.
+(4) The greater the difference in the number of valence electrons between the solute atom and the matrix metal, the more pronounced the solid solution strengthening effect becomes.

-The yield strength, tensile strength and hardness are stronger than those of pure metal.
+The yield strength, tensile strength, and hardness are stronger in comparison to those of pure metal.

-In most cases, the ductility is lower than that of pure metal.
+In most cases, the ductility is lower compared to that of pure metal.

-The electrical conductivity is much lower than that of pure metal.
+The electrical conductivity is significantly lower compared to that of pure metal.